This content was reviewed by a veterinarian.

 Now, the tables are turning.
 As some people return to the office and school, pets may encounter separation anxiety (whether they are new to a family or not).
 More than a quarter of dog owners fear their pooches will suffer from anxiety when the work-from-home era ends.
 In fact, in the same AdWeek study, 38% of those surveyed say they’d take a pay cut if it allowed them to continue working from home with their pet.
 Since that’s not an option for everyone, we recommend preparing ahead of time using these tips to ease your pup back to “normal,” allowing them to adjust gradually.

 Need More Help?

-Remember that each case is different and your canine has specific needs.
-If you’d like help determining a plan for your pup’s condition, contact a Certified Applied Animal Behaviorist (CAAB) or a board certified veterinary behaviorist.
-If you are unable to find a behaviorist you may contact a Certified Professional Dog Trainer (CPDT).
-Not all CPDTs are trained in mitigating separation anxiety, so be sure to ask if they are qualified.
+Remember to be patient and understand that change takes time.
+Additionally, each case is different, and your canine has specific needs unique to them.
+If you’d like help determining a plan for your pup’s condition, contact a Certified Applied Animal Behaviorist (CAAB) or a board-certified veterinary behaviorist.

 There are alternatives if you prefer not to speak face-to-face with a behaviorist because of the pandemic.
 We recommend these excellent online dog training classes.
 In most cases, it is also a more affordable option.

 If you cannot find a behaviorist in your area, you could contact a Certified Professional Dog Trainer (CPDT).
 However, not all CPDTs are qualified to mitigate separation anxiety, so be sure to ask if they are trained in this subject.
 Finally, check out our article on Thundershirts, another tool that can be used in your treatment plan.Tagged With: Anxiety, Crate Training, Reviewed By Veterinarian